sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 Cool!
 Now you have a new version of your module to really annoy friends and family by shouting "HELLO, WORLD!" at them.
 You'll also notice that version 0.001 is still laying around.
 You can quickly clean things up with `dzil clean` and then run `dzil build` again to get version 0.002 back.
-Then, if you want, run `dzil install` so the other modules on your machine can take advantage of your new "shout_hw" funciton.
+Then run `dzil install` so the other modules on your machine can take advantage of your new "shout_hw" funciton.
+We are going to use this module later so make sure you install it.

 Are you impressed with `Dist::Zilla`, yet?
 Maybe if you are brand new to distribution building you are excited but the truth is this is all pretty